Rupture and Repair: The Dance of Relationship

 Why Repair Matters

-Repair looks like:
+Repair can look like:

 • listening openly after a misunderstanding